SEN Information Report

 |What does the College do to support my child’s overall well-being?

 - At Bassingbourn Village College, we value the students’ well-being above all.
-We have a strong pastoral system – there are 6 tutors in each College, and a College Achievement leader.
+We have a strong pastoral system – there are 6 tutors in each College, and 3 Achievement leaders.
 This ensures that you and your child will always have someone to talk to if there is something that is concerning you.

 - All our staff are regularly trained to provide a high standard of pastoral support.